BestTimesToVisit.com Logo

 Tbilisi Metro

-The Tbilisi Metro is a fast and efficient way to travel between central areas.
-It consists of two lines, and is generally clean and reliable, although it can get crowded during rush hour.
-It's a great option for avoiding traffic congestion.
+The Tbilisi Metro is a fast and efficient way to travel between the city center and further-out districts.
+It consists of two lines, and is clean, affordable, and generally reliable.
+It's particularly useful during rush hour when traffic is heavy.

 Cost:0.50 GEL per ride